 Budget: $3 million | Funded | Now Open

-The Zoo’s new Neely Center, provides dedicated classroom space and allows the Zoo the facilities needed to continue to grow our educational programs in response to community needs, as well as provide a beautiful venue for special events such as corporate meetings and parties, as well as private celebrations include weddings, proms and graduations.
+The Zoo’s C.W. & Modene Neely Education and Event Center provides dedicated classroom space and facilities needed to grow our educational programs in response to community needs.
+In addition, the Neely Center provides a beautiful venue for special events, such as corporate meetings and parties, as well as private celebrations, including weddings, proms and graduations.

-Providing varied experiences, finding multiple uses for the same space, creating revenue opportunities to support operations and educational programming is a truly unique approach befitting a World Class Zoo for a World Class City.
+Providing varied experiences, finding multiple uses for the space and creating revenue opportunities to support operations and educational programming is truly a unique approach befitting a World Class Zoo For A World Class City.

 ORANG-HUTAN: “PEOPLE OF THE FOREST”